Documentation

 (8 rows)

-The SQL API supports joins through __cubeJoinField virtual column, which allows end users to control how specific cubes are joined.
-This is considered advanced functionality, and views should be used where possible.
+The SQL API also supports joins through the __cubeJoinField virtual column, which allows to control how specific cubes are joined.
+This is considered an advanced functionality, and views should be used where possible.
 Join can also be done through CROSS JOIN.
-Usage of __cubeJoinField in a join instructs Cube to perform join as it's defined in a data model.
-Cube generates the correct joining conditions for the underlying data source.

-For example, the following query joins the orders and products tables under the hood with orders.product_id = products.id, exactly the same way as the REST API query does:
+For example, the following query joins the orders and products tables under the hood on orders.product_id = products.id, exactly the same way as the REST API query does:

 cube=> SELECT p.name, SUM(o.count) FROM orders o LEFT JOIN products p ON o.__cubeJoinField = p.__cubeJoinField GROUP BY 1 LIMIT 5;